Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Here are our favorite water filters:

 Best Gravity Fed: GravityWorks 4L It’s not the lightest filter at 11.5 oz but gosh it is EASY to use!
 The GravityWorks filters water at 1.75L/min with essentially zero effort, and it’s easy to maintain on the trail.
 You simply fill the bag, then hang it so the “dirty water” bag is hung above the “clean water” bag.
 Gravity takes care of the rest.
-This is a great system for small groups or if you hike in areas where you might not set up camp right by water sources.
+This is a great system for small groups or for hiking in areas where you might not set up camp right by water sources.

 Best Squeeze-Style: Katadyn BeFree — The Katadyn BeFree is our pick for an ultralight squeeze-style filter and is the filter we currently use on our backpacking trips.
 It’s simple to use: just fill the soft flask and screw on the filter.
-Then you can drink right from the flask or squeeze filtered water into your pot or into another bottle.
+Then, you can drink right from the flask or squeeze filtered water into your pot or into another bottle.

 Best UV: Steripen The Steripen Adventurer Opti UV purifier uses a battery-powered UV lamp to kill harmful protozoa, bacteria, cysts, and viruses in your water.
 Simply fill your bottle and then submerge the lamp as directed.
 Since this isn’t a physical filter, you’ll want to pre-filter silty water with a bandana.

-Water Bottles
+Water Bottle(s)

 Megan drying a backpacking pot with a mountain in the distance